alex-smtv/bluetracky/README.md

 [Designed by macrovector / Freepik](https://www.freepik.com/free-vector/beard-hairstyles-face-set_3799705.htm)

 ## Full Credits
-I would like to personally thank the creator of opentrack and its contributors for making opentrack a great open source tool.
+I would like to personally thank the creator of opentrack and his contributors for making opentrack a great open source tool.

-You'll find the full original credits in the original [README below](#credits-in-chronological-order).
+The complete original credits is found at the [README below](#credits-in-chronological-order).

 ***